MicrosoftDocs/win32/desktop-src/SecAuthN/restrictions-around-registering-and-installing-a-security-package.md

 ---
-Description: 'Actions by security packages that are not supported in Windows.' ms.assetid: 'E2BF8041-DF2F-4282-A3CC-A15FF2D7F4A2'
+Description: Actions by security packages that are not supported in Windows. ms.assetid: E2BF8041-DF2F-4282-A3CC-A15FF2D7F4A2
-title: Restrictions around Registering and Installing a Security Package
+title: Restrictions around Registering and Installing a Security Package ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # Restrictions around Registering and Installing a Security Package